Agoraphobia Treatment Program for Teens in Texas

 What Is Agoraphobia?

 For your child, agoraphobia can feel like their world is shrinking.
-What once seemed simple—walking into a store, riding in the car, or meeting up with friends—can trigger intense fear or panic attacks.
+Activities that once seemed simple, such as walking into a store, riding in the car, or meeting up with friends, can trigger intense fear or panic attacks.
 Agoraphobia goes beyond shyness or everyday worry.
 It may involve a fear of crowds, fear of public places, or even a fear of leaving home altogether.

-Over time, this can lead to avoidance behavior, where your child begins steering clear of places or activities that bring on fear.
+Over time, this fear can lead to avoidance behavior, where your child begins steering clear of places or activities.
 While avoiding these situations might bring temporary relief, it can increase anxiety and make life feel smaller.
 Agoraphobia is treatable, and with the proper support, your teen can regain confidence and gradually rebuild independence.
-Call us to schedule a free assessment to determine the most suitable psychotherapy services for your teen’s needs today.
+Call us to schedule a confidential assessment to determine the most suitable psychotherapy services for your teen today.

 Insurance Coverage for Teen Agoraphobia Treatment

-Our complimentary assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen with agoraphobia.
+Our confidential assessment with a licensed clinician allows us to recommend the appropriate level of care for your teen with agoraphobia.
 We can also check your insurance coverage levels.

 Teenage Agoraphobia